-After quarantine, a process that all new chimpanzees at Save the Chimps go through, my family and I will slowly be introduced into one of the larger family groups here at the sanctuary.
+After quarantine, a process that all new chimpanzees at Save the Chimps go through, my family and I are being introduced into one of the larger family groups here at the sanctuary.
 I am now fully integrated into the group and we have a 3-acre island to explore and the freedom to choose where and how to spend our days.
 My first time outside, I was in awe of the open sky, a sight I had never seen in my life as my former homes had cage tops.
 I enjoy exploring the island and relaxing and grooming with my family on the island.

 - Figuring things out